Neo23x0/Loki/README.md

 Since version 0.9 the Yara signatures reside in the './signatures' subfolder and the IOC files for hashes and filenames are stored in the './iocs' folder.
 All '.yar' files placed in the './signatures' folder will be initialized together with the rule set that is already included.
 Use the 'score' value to define the level of the message upon a signature match.

-You can add hash and filename IOCs by adding files to the './iocs' subfolder.
-All hash IOCs and filename IOC files must be in the format used by LOKI. (see the default files)
+You can add hash, c2 and filename IOCs by adding files to the './iocs' subfolder.
+All hash IOCs and filename IOC files must be in the format used by LOKI (see the default files).
+The files must have the strings "hash", "filename" or "c2" in their name to get pulled during initialization.

 For Hash IOCs (divided by newline; hash type is detected automatically)
 ```